 HD Tach reads from places throughout the hard disk and reports a mean speed.
 In addition, it logs the read speeds to a text file which you can load into a spreadsheet and chart to read the results of the test.
 Along with successive read, HD Tach tests the drive’s random access time.
 Random access is the real measure of search speed.
 Many drive market sub 10 millisecond seek speeds, but search speeds are misleading.

 Disk Throughput Tester is a freeware disk throughput benchmark program filed under benchmark software and made accessible from Object Software for Windows.
 This tool is portable, simple to use and also The evaluation file may be between 10MB and nearly 100GB using a block size to check of 1KB around 64MB.

 DiskMark is a great tool to try because it shows lots of information about average, minimum, maximum and last read and write scores.
 Each of the information is set out in the raw variety format along with a live chart.
 The one slight issue with the tool is really configuring the test to perform.

 You can clearly leave it in the default of 64KB chunks, at an 8MB test file that runs 320 times.
 To find another score such as using 1MB or perhaps 4KB blocks, you need to input the Chunk Size, then input the IOs.
 Incorrect installation will produce an extremely short inaccurate test or a test that takes much too long.
 Separate 32-bit and 64-bit versions are readily available.

-QuickBench is an easy to use but effective hard disk performance benchmarking tool.
-It provides three built in, business trusted test suites that measure the performance of dozens of preset disk sizes.
-Complementing QuickBench’s built-in test suites is a custom test option which lets you design a disc test of just about any size and duration in accordance with your personal requirements.
+QuickBench is an easy-to-use but effective hard disk performance benchmarking tool.
+It provides three built-in, business-trusted test suites that measure the performance of dozens of preset disk sizes.
+Complementing QuickBench’s built-in test suites is a custom test option that lets you design a disc test of just about any size and duration in accordance with your personal requirements.